 Ms. Gilmore received her Bachelor of Art’s degree in Music Education and Master’s in Theoretical Studies from the New England Conservatory, intending to teach music theory at the college level.
 While pursuing her Master’s she took a summer job at a preschool and found her true passion in early childhood.
-Danielle has taught Middle School music, and for the past five years has been a Preschool and Kindergarten teacher.
+Danielle has taught Middle School music, and for the past nine years has been a Preschool and Kindergarten teacher.
 Ms. Gilmore brings a wealth of experience using experiential learning, natural based learning and developmental based play.
 Danielle is an avid gardener and loves building new child-friendly outdoor spaces.

 Ms. Strand holds a Bachelor’s of Science in Chemistry and Physics secondary education from the University of Minnesota and has taught high school chemistry, physics and biology.
 She worked as a substitute teacher while she traveled the United States with her Naval Aviator husband and their children.
 Paula has been a life-long community leader and volunteer.
 She served on several Boards in her church, youth organizations and Redwood High School Foundation.
 She has been a Scout leader, Hall Middle School, Grad Night committee, and was Volunteer of the Year at Redwood High School in 2018.
 Paula enjoys hiking, reading, piano and adult community education classes